 (a) to the certificate of title or Crown grant; and

-(b) to a lot, allotment or portion illustrated on the relevant plan on public record in the department principally assisting the Minister in the administration of the Act.
+(b) to a lot, allotment or portion illustrated on the relevant plan held by the Authority.

 (2) In a plan of re-subdivision or a plan of consolidation lodged for registration under the Act the parcel must be described by reference to the lots and common property in the scheme.